 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-To help end the private breeding and possession of tigers and other big cats, please use the form below to let your members of Congress know that you support the Big Cat Public Safety Act (H.R.
-1818/S. 2990), which would bring an end to private ownership of dangerous wild cats, safeguarding both wild animals and communities across the U.S. You can check to see if your representatives are already cosponsors of this bill by clicking here.
-Please feel free to customize the letter, thanking them if they're already cosponsors or asking them to sponsor it if they aren't.
+To help end public contact with tigers and other big cats as well as private breeding and possession of these animals, please use the form below to let your U.S. senators know that you support the Big Cat Public Safety Act, which would end private ownership of dangerous big cats, safeguarding both wild animals and communities across the U.S.